Probesys/lotemplate/README.md

 - use variable formatting instead of the one of the character before

 ## Versions :

+- v1.3.0, 2023-11-16 :
+  - major refactoring.
+No evolution for the user.
+  - new unit tests on tables and images
+  - no BC Break (theoretically)
 - v1.2.8, 2023-09-01 :
   - fix bug in TextShape var replacement
 - v1.2.7, 2023-08-30 :